Online multiple hypothesis testing: Case studies

 We focus on the analysis of IMPC data performed by \citet{Karp2017}, who looked at the influence of sex in mammalian phenotypic traits in both wildtype and mutants.
 As part of their analysis, Karp et al.\ analysed the role of sex as a modifier of the genotype effect (for continuous traits) using a two stage pipeline.
 Stage~1 tested the role of genotype using a likelihood ratio test comparing models~(a) and~(c).
 Similarly, stage~2 tested the role of sex using a likelihood ratio test comparing models~(a) and~(b).

-The above procedure resulted in two sets of $N = 172\,328$ distinct $p$-values.
+The above procedure resulted in two sets of $N = 172\,328$ distinct $p$-values, ordered by the date of the corresponding genomic assay.
 Note that these $p$-values will not be independent, due to positive and negative associations between different genes (caused for instance by linkage disequilibrium).
 In addition, multiple variables are being measured for the same gene, and these can be aspects of the same phenotype or be biologically correlated.

-Table~\ref{tab:IMPC} below shows the number of traits that had a statistically significant genotype effect or were classed as having a statistically significant sexual dimorphism (SD) using LORD, SAFFRON and ADDIS.
+Table~\ref{tab:IMPC} below shows the number of traits that had a statistically significant genotype effect or were classed as having a statistically significant sexual dimorphism (SD) using LORD++, SAFFRON, ADDIS {and monotone AI}.
 As a comparison, we include the results from alpha-spending, BH and uncorrected testing.
-The `Fixed' procedure is the fixed significance threshold of 0.0001 used in practice for the IMPC pipeline.
+The `Fixed Threshold' procedure is the fixed significance threshold of 0.0001 used in practice for the IMPC pipeline.

 Starting first with the results for the genotype data, the online testing algorithms make two to three times as many rejections as fixed testing.
-ADDIS and SAFFRON in turn make substantially more rejections than LORD, with an increase of almost 50\% and 70\%, respectively.
+ADDIS and SAFFRON in turn make substantially more rejections than LORD++, with an increase of almost 50\% and 70\%, respectively.
 ADDIS makes a similar number of rejections to BH, but SAFFRON makes noticeably more rejections than both BH and ADDIS for these data.
 For the SD data, again the online testing algorithms make substantially more rejections than fixed testing, but the relative increase is much less.
-ADDIS and SAFFRON make a very similar number of rejections, about 50\% more than the number of rejections for LORD.
+ADDIS and SAFFRON make a very similar number of rejections, about 50\% more than the number of rejections for LORD++. {Finally, for these data we see that monotone AI makes substantially fewer rejections then either ADDIS or SAFFRON.}